dankearns/harmonograph/README.md

 implementation using html5 canvas.

 You can also [play with it live](http://demo.thekearns.org)
+* hit jiggle, or enter four numbers to change the shape
+* hit start/stop to pause and resume, or to start with new settings
+* click on the color palette to change the drawing color
+* reload the page to get a different color palette
+* click the little yellow triangle to hide the controls
+* unselect "add layer" to start with an empty canvas

-## Usage:
+## Local Usage:

   node server.js
   hit localhost:8000
   Click on stuff!

 ## Screenshots!